Drev917/Gamblers-Ruin-Simulation/README.md

 # Gamblers-Ruin-Simulation

-Simple calculation for the number of coinflips (Heads/Tails) a gambler could perform starting at a balance of $3 until they go broke.
+Simple simulation for the number of coinflips (Heads/Tails) a gambler could perform starting at a balance of $5 until they go broke.
 - With each heads flip, a dollar is added to their balance
 - With each tails flip, a dollar is subtracted from their balance